 Range of diameters and weights:

-The heat treatment used provides this stainless steel boule with optimal cushioning
+The heat treatment provides these stainless steel boules with optimal cushioning.

-The interior of the half shells has been machined before assembly to remove all metal residue and to ensure uniform thickness.This process greatly improves the boule’s balance during play.
+The interior of the half-shells is machined before assembly to remove all metal residue and ensure uniform thickness, greatly improving the boule’s balance during play.

 What does hardness mean for a petanque boule?

-The boule’s hardness is expressed in the ROCKWELL HRC unit or in kg/mm².
+The boule’s hardness is expressed in HRC units or kg/mm².
 For example, 39 HRC corresponds to 124 kg/mm².

-- A lump of steel heated to +/- 1000 C° is flattened and then stamped or forged into a hemisphere - These hemispheres are machined inside, welded together, and rotated until they are spherical. - The boule is then engraved, baked, and dipped into water, which will determine its hardness. - Finally, they are polished or varnished and then inspected.
+Our competition petanque boules are hollow.
+This is our manufacturing process: - A lump of steel is heated to +/- 1,000°C and flattened, then stamped or forged into a hemisphere. - The hemispheres are machined inside, welded together, and rotated until they form a sphere. - The boule is then engraved, baked, and dipped into water. - Finally, they are polished or varnished and then inspected.

-After each match, wipe off dust with a clean cloth.
-Once a month, oil your petanque boules to prevent them from rusting.
-Cleaning regularly lengthens the lifespan of your petanque boules while also ensuring the quality of your match.
+After each match, wipe away dust with a clean cloth.
+Oil your petanque boules once a month to prevent them from rusting.
+Regular cleaning lengthens the lifespan of your petanque boules while keeping them in shape for competition.